Thirumayilai metro station

-Thirumayilai metro station is a Metro railway station on the Yellow Line of the Chennai Metro.
+Thirumayilai metro station is an elevated metro station on the Yellow Line of the Chennai Metro.
 The station is among the underground stations along corridor I of the Chennai Metro, Lighthouse–Poonamallee Bypass stretch.
 The station serves the neighbourhoods of Mylapore.

 The station is a key interchange linking Corridor 3 and Corridor 4 of the Chennai Metro network and, at 115 ft below the ground, will be the deepest metro station in Chennai.

 History

 Construction began in 2021 and the station remained an engineering challenge during its construction owing to its depth cut through rocky soil.
-Owing to these difficulties, the station is expected to be completed by 2027.
+Owing to these difficulties, the station is expected to be completed by 2028.

 Construction

 The T-shaped station will be built on four levels with four tunnels stacked one above the other, below the Luz Junction (junction connecting Luz and the Canal Bank Road) in the neighbourhood of Mylapore.
-Upon construction, the station will be the deepest metro station in Chennai, at 35 meters below street level, surpassing the Chennai Central metro station, which is 30 meters below street level.
-This is because the rails in corridor 3 run as stacked tunnels, with one track located 17 metres below the ground (first level, or platform 1) and another 35 metres below (third level, or platform 3).
+Upon construction, the station will be the deepest metro station in Chennai, at 40 meters below street level, surpassing the Chennai Central metro station, which is 30 meters below street level.
+This is because the rails in corridor 3 run as stacked tunnels, with one track located 17 metres below the ground (first level, or platform 1) and another 40 metres below (third level, or platform 3).
 The tracks in corridor 4 will be in parallel tunnels (second level, or platform 2) built between platforms 1 and 3.